Today, it is possible to build a good and affordable gaming PC without having to pay an arm and a leg for it!

-Today, it is finally possible to put together a proper mid-range gaming PC without having to pay exorbitant prices for graphics cards alone!
-In this article, we bring you the best gaming PC that you can get for under 600 US dollars!
+In this guide, we bring you the best gaming PC that you can get for 600 US dollars!

 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.

-As mentioned in the introduction, this is a mid-range configuration, meaning that it hits just the right balance between price and performance compared to budget setups and high-end setups.
+If you tried out this PC without knowing how much it cost you wouldn’t be able to guess that it’s on the cheaper end of the spectrum.
+This feels more like a mid-range configuration, meaning that it hits just the right balance between price and performance compared to other budget setups.

 The PC Build